DeepIPCv2: LiDAR-powered Robust Environmental Perception and Navigational Control for Autonomous Vehicle: Conclusion

 \section{Conclusion}

-We propose DeepIPCv2 which perceives the environment using LiDAR for more robust drivability.
-DeepIPCv2 is evaluated by predicting driving records and performing automated driving.
-To justify its performance, we conduct ablation and comparative studies with other models under different conditions to vary the situations.
+We propose DeepIPCv2 which perceives the environment using LiDAR for more robust drivability, either in good and poor illumintation conditions.
+DeepIPCv2 is evaluated by predicting a set of driving records and performing real automated driving on an outdoor vehicle.
+To better justify its performance, we conduct both ablation and comparative studies with other models and variants under different conditions to vary the situations.

 Based on the experimental results, we disclose that using LiDAR to perceive the environment increases the model's robustness.
 Unlike an RGB camera, LiDAR is not affected by poor illumination conditions.
 Thus, the perception module can provide stable features to the controller module in estimating navigational control properly.
 Therefore, the model can maintain its drivability even when driving at night (poor illumination conditions).
 Meanwhile, the performance of a camera-powered model drops as it fails to perceive the surrounding area.
 Then, we also disclose that perceiving the environment with segmented point clouds that are projected into multi-view perspectives is better than a combination of raw RGB images and 2-bin histogram point clouds.
-As the model has better reasoning, the overall driving performance is increased.
+As the model has better reasoning, the overall driving performance is increased, especially when driving at night with severe illumination conditions.
+However, the selection of the LiDAR segmentation model must be carried out carefully considering the trade-off between latency and performance for real-time inference.

-In the future, more crowded environments and more adversarial scenarios (e.g. pedestrians crossing the street suddenly) can be used to test the model further.
+We acknowledge that the current evaluation is limited to a single campus environment, which may constrain the model's generalization to unseen geographic locations.
+In the future, more crowded environments and more adversarial scenarios can be used to test the model further.
 As the driving challenges increased, the model also needed to be enhanced with a sensor that can detect event changes such as a DVS camera to improve the perception.
-Furthermore, better encoders and fusion techniques might be needed to handle different data modalities and representations.
+Then, better encoders and fusion techniques might be needed to handle different data modalities and representations.
+Furthermore, to optimize the model for embedded automotive hardware, we plan to explore asymmetric kernel decomposition (e.g., replacing $5\times5$ convolutions with $1\times5$ and $5\times1$ layers).
+Finally, we intend to replace the static PID gains with an adaptive tuning mechanism based on evolutionary algorithms to dynamically adjust to varying vehicle dynamics.